cdli-gh/glow_vocabularies/chronology_date.md

 A date starts with providing the widest chronological range and goes to the narrowest, from the [period](period.html) to the day.
 The different information composing a date will varry according to project and the corpus that is being studied as dates were recorded differently in various places and times.

 ## Recommended fields
 Each field of this entity can be considered as a separate entity.
 However, for the sake of simplicity and compatibility among projects, they are treated here as parts of a single entity.
 Each project treats and encodes parts of a date differently in terms of format and structure but the idea remains the same and is grounded in decades of Assyriological practice.
 The first part of a date is the [period](period.html) which is discussed in a separate [document](period.html).
+A date cannot be dissociated of it's period, especially when some fields of the date entity are missing.
+See <chronology_period.html>

 ## Ruler
 The ruler field refers to the regional ruler's name.
-The ruler's name can be mentioned in the text or can be deduced from the [year name](date.html#year-name) or the [eponym](date.html#eponym) name.
+The ruler's name can be mentioned in the text or can be deduced from the [year name](#year-name) or the [eponym](#eponym) name.

 ## Regnal Year
+Just like the ruler's name, the regnal year can be mentioned in the text or can be deduced from the [year name](#year-name) or the [eponym](#eponym) name.

 ## Month
+This field contains the month number of in the calendar.

 ## Day
-A date cannot be dissociated of it's period, especially when some fields of the date entity are missing.
-See <chronology_period.html>
+This field contains the number of the day in the current month.

 ## Optional fields
+Optional fields should be used as possible when the date is uncertain.
+They will provide important information that helps narrowing down the date or date range associated with a text.

 ### Dynasty
+This field should he used especially when the ruler's name is not available.

 ### Year name
+This field should be used when the date number is not identifyable.

 ### Eponym

 ### Month name
+Especially in the third millennium, calendars can display variation and the calendrical position of a month in a city is not always certain.

 ## Resources